No other word will do. For that’s what it was.

 * * * *

 The day before it all ended was spent in a cloud of unknowing, and not the good one.
-I do not know what June 1, 1977, was like for Raymond Carver, but July 14, 2010, was as sad and scary a spot—unemployed, unemployable in my condition and secretly knowing this deep down, not welcome in many houses anymore, so incapable of looking at myself in a mirror that I covered them—as any I have seen in movies.
-So sad and scary that the words in Carver’s plainspoken poem, written while he was dying of cancer, well, they read like a how-to manual.
-I understand him putting them on his tombstone.
+I do not know what June 1, 1977, was like for Raymond Carver, but July 14, 2010, my personal day before it ended, was as sad and scary a spot—unemployed, unemployable in my condition and secretly knowing this deep down, not welcome in many houses anymore, so incapable of looking at myself in a mirror that I covered them—as any I have seen in movies.
+So sad and scary that the words in Carver’s poem, “Gravy,” written while he was dying of cancer, well, they read like a how-to manual.
+I understand him putting them on his tombstone as his final publication.

-Six years sober tomorrow and every minute—yes, every minute—is gravy. “[H]e changed his ways/somehow.”
+Two thousand days sober today and every minute—yes, every minute—is gravy. “[H]e changed his ways/somehow.”
 That word “somehow” is the linchpin to Carver’s poem.
 This is why it starts its line, why it is the first word one sees even though it ends a sentence.
-Six years of somehow has been given to me so far, which I do not profess to understand.
+Two thousand days of somehow has been given to me so far, which I do not profess to understand.
 I do not need to.
+If I wake tomorrow, I hope it is day 2001.

 For anyone who has read this far, thank you for your indulgence.